How do I build better habits that will make me great?

 Now comes the time to get yourself into action.
 You’re focused and have clarity, you’ve got your plan and your mentor.
 So what’s holding you back?
 For many of us, even when we have the right tools, there’s something inside holding us back.
 So you need to find what’s blocking you so that you can get into action.

 These blocks often show themselves as internal conflicts, the bane of better habits.
-There are people who want lose weight – yet are still eating far too much sugar, which then prevents them from doing so.
+There are people who want to lose weight, yet are still eating far too much sugar, which then prevents them from doing so.
 Or others who want to be worth a billion dollars before they’re 40, but they sleep until noon every day.
 These conflicts create stories that we tell ourselves, stories that keep us repeating the patterns of our past.
+These limiting beliefs then begin to dominate our lives and prevent us from creating positive habits.
 But if you recognize the pattern and what’s behind it, you’ll be closer to understanding what you need to do to make lasting change in all areas of your life.

 Is it time to create the habits that will make your life better?